Pandoa/UltimateIOSToolkit/README.md

-# Ads Pro
+# Java Blueprint Interface

-> An Unreal Engine plugin to display ads on mobile devices.
+> An Unreal Engine plugin to interact with the Android Java VM from Blueprints.

 ## Unreal Engine Marketplace
 The plugin is still in development and is not available yet.